CSS Minifier

 Will minification break my CSS?

 No. The minifier only removes whitespace, comments, and redundant characters.
+It does not change selectors, properties, or values.

 Related Articles